-School may be out for the day, but your kids probably still have a lot of energy left to burn.
+School may be out for the day, but the kids probably still have a lot of energy left to burn.
 The hours between school and dinnertime can be challenging — unless you have a few fun ideas in your back pocket.
-After school, some kids are raring to go and looking for high-energy activities while others need something more calming that will help them unwind after a busy day.
+After school, some children are raring to go and looking for high-energy activities while others need something more calming that will help them unwind after a busy day.

 If you have a budding Picasso on your hands, these activities will keep them entertained and stimulate their creative side at the same time.

 Have kids go outside and gather different objects to paint and create with.
 The more often they do this, the more creative they will get with their choices, as they learn how different objects create different effects.

 2. Use shaving cream to create a marbled masterpiece

 Kids can create beautiful works of art just by mixing some food coloring into shaving cream.
 Using a toothpick and paintbrushes, have them swirl the shaving cream until they create a pattern they love.

 3. Make and get your hands in some rainbow foam

 All you need is a little soap, water, a mixer and some food coloring to create this tactile activity from Fun at Home With Kids.
 Change it up by picking up some unusual food coloring hues at a local craft store.

 Who is it good for?
 This rainbow soap foam activity is tons of fun for the preschool to elementary school set, but you should keep an eye on younger children who might accidentally get soap in their eyes.

 4. Make sensory containers